 It’s the same with our faith.
 Lukewarm is good for nothing.

-Lukewarm Christians may believe in God.
-They may even go to church regularly, but their relationship with God doesn’t always impact the way they live their lives the rest of the week.
-They may believe the Bible, but when push comes to shove, they don’t stand up for the truths in it.
+Lukewarm Christians may believe in God and even go to church regularly, but their relationship with God doesn’t always impact how they live their lives the rest of the week.
+They may believe the Bible, but when push comes to shove, they don’t stand up for its truths.

 Peter & Paul